BBC Radio Leeds: BBC Radio Bradford

+Technical

-The main VHF/FM transmitter is located at the Holme Moss transmitting station on 92.4 MHz, covering most of West Yorkshire.
-Unusually, this transmitter also transmits neighbouring services Radio Manchester and Radio Sheffield from separate directional aerials on the mast.
+The main VHF / FM transmitter is located at the Holme Moss transmitting station on 92.4 MHz, covering most of West Yorkshire.

-Radio Leeds is also carried on the Wharfedale and Luddenden relay transmitters on 95.3 MHz, from Keighley on 102.7 and from Beecroft Hill (West Leeds) on 103.9 MHz to fill in areas which are screened from Holme Moss by the topology of the area.
+Radio Leeds is also carried on the Halifax, Wharfedale and Luddenden relay transmitters on 95.3 MHz, from Keighley on 102.7 MHz and from Beecroft Hill (West Leeds) on 103.9 MHz to fill in areas which are screened from Holme Moss by the topology of the area.

-Since 2001, BBC Radio Leeds has also been carried on the Bauer Leeds DAB multiplex, and since October 2002, on the Bradford & Huddersfield Multiplex.
-In addition, the station also broadcasts on Freeview TV channel 719 in the BBC Yorkshire region and streams online via BBC Sounds.
+Since 2001, BBC Radio Leeds has been carried on the Bauer Leeds DAB multiplex, and since October 2002, on the Bradford & Huddersfield multiplex.

+The station also broadcasts on Freeview TV channel 711 in the BBC Yorkshire region and streams online via BBC Sounds.

-BBC Radio Leeds was also broadcast on MW on 774 kHz from a transmitter located at Farnley.
+BBC Radio Leeds was also broadcast on 774 kHz medium wave from a transmitter located at Farnley.
 It used to simulcast the BBC Asian Network every evening.
 MW transmissions ended on 1 June 2021.